-Hannah Gardiner said she was “surprised” by how good her results (8 A*s and 2 As) were and “particularly pleased by her A* in English Literature.”
+Hannah Gardiner said she was “surprised” by how good her results (eight A*s and two As) were and “particularly pleased by her A* in English Literature.”

 Hannah is a Brownie leader out of school and is undertaking the gold Queen’s Guide Award.

-Aspiring medic Joseph Brook achieved 8 A*s, 1 A and 2 Bs and was “very pleased with the results, having worked very hard.”
+Aspiring medic Joseph Brook achieved eight A*s, one A and two Bs and was “very pleased with the results, having worked very hard.”

-As well as his 11 GCSEs, Joseph has managed to find the time to fit in playing 4 musical instruments, performing with the Congleton youth orchestra and playing football for the school team.
+As well as his 11 GCSEs, Joseph has managed to find the time to fit in playing four musical instruments, performing with the Congleton youth orchestra and playing football for the school team.

 He volunteers at St John Ambulance and also Stepping Hill Hospital, where he helps the nurses, talks to and feeds the patients, giving him a great insight into the medical profession.

 “The teachers at school make you want to achieve”